computer-geek64/timelock/README.md

 ## What is Time-Lock Encryption?

 Time-lock encryption is the concept of ciphertext or an encrypted file that cannot be decrypted until a certain time is reached.
-Modern cryptographic algorithms are highly sophisticated, yet are made solely with the intent of encryption/decryption with just a static key pair (for asymmetric encryption) or secret key (for symmetric encryption).
+Modern cryptographic algorithms are highly sophisticated, yet are made solely with the intent of encryption/decryption with only a static key pair (for asymmetric encryption) or secret key (for symmetric encryption).
 Unfortunately, these cryptographic algorithms are not time-aware, so for such an implementation to be successful, a secure time-aware third party is needed in this process.
 The third party must be virtually impenetrable, with security of the utmost importance.
 Unfortunately, a major drawback of this time-lock encryption implementation is that the encryption is easily breakable if access to the third party is obtained, which is not an issue with regular cryptographic algorithms.

 ## Cryptographic Keys